 “Life in a refugee camp can be very hard, particularly for children.
 The absence of powered light limits everyday activities we take for granted such as sharing a meal or doing your homework.
 It impacts safety and security and the ability for families to generate an income.
 The ‘Brighter Lives for Refugees’ campaign will help bring lights and renewable energy into the streets and homes of refugees camps, so UNHCR can help build a better everyday life for refugee children and families,” explains Per Heggenes, CEO, IKEA Foundation.

 IKEA continues to lead in sustainable business practices.
 In October 2012, IKEA US announced it would make a bold move to sell only LED lights in all its US stores by 2016.
 Already well on its way, the IKEA sale of only LED lights and lamps will and has enabled millions of people to live a more sustainable life at home, and save on their energy bills.
+For the details about fairfax condo led upgrades and led lightning maintenance, you can check over here.
 IKEA also phased out all plastic bags in its stores in 2007 and incandescent bulbs in 2010. *One euro is equivalent to approximately $1.35

 The IKEA vision is to create a better everyday life for the many people.
 Our business idea supports this vision by offering a wide range of well-designed, functional home furnishing products at prices so low that as many people as possible will be able to afford them.
 There are currently 305 IKEA Group stores in 26 countries.
 There are 38 IKEA stores in the US.
 In FY 13, the IKEA Group had 135,000 co-workers, 684 million visitors to the stores and 1.3 billion visitors to IKEA.com.
 IKEA incorporates sustainability into day-to-day business and supports initiatives that benefit children and the environment.The Yearly Summary FY13 and the IKEA Group Sustainability Report FY13 are available on IKEA-USA.com.
 Visit facebook.com/IKEAUSA, @IKEAUSANews, and http://pinterest.com/IKEAUSA/.